AppleCommander/bastools/api/README.md

 ### `$embed`

-`$embed` will allow a binary to be embedded within the resulting application.
-Please note that once the application is loaeded on the Apple II, the program cannot be altered as the computer will crash.
+`$embed` will allow a binary to be embedded within the resulting application *and will move it to a destination in memory*.
+Please note that once the application is loaded on the Apple II, the program cannot be altered as the computer will crash.
 Usage example:

 ```
 5 $embed "read.time.bin", "0x0260"